pachax001/vtt-to-srt/README.md

-# vtt-to-srt
+Video Tools
+Install python to run scripts.

 Simple python script to convert all vtt files in cwd(current working directory) to srt.
-Install python to run scripts.
+Simple python script to convert all mp4 files in cwd(current working directory) to mkv.